Proven Techniques for Overcoming Worry: How to Stop the Noise

 Using the techniques listed above:

-• we can learn to separate the signals from the noise
+• You can learn to separate the signals from the noise

-• we can learn to use worry to promote problem-solving and taking action
+• You can learn to use worry to promote problem-solving and take action

-• we can directly challenge our fears and worrisome thoughts about the future
+• You can directly challenge your fears and worrisome thoughts about the future

-• we can begin to view our situation in a more realistic way
+• You can begin to view your situation in a more realistic way

-• we can learn to calm ourselves in the moment and let go of excessive worry
+• You can learn to calm yourself in the moment and let go of excessive worry

-Just reading this article isn’t enough to eliminate worry – we need to take action and practice the techniques.
+Just reading this article isn't enough to eliminate worry – you need to take action and practice the techniques.

-By using the techniques provided in this article we can learn to loosen worry’s grip on our lives.
+Using the techniques in this article, you can begin to loosen worry's grip.

-Actively developing the skills to handle our worries can profoundly improve our lives.
+Actively developing the skills to handle your worries can profoundly improve your life.

-We are instilling ourselves with the ability to handle whatever our lives (and our minds) may throw at is.
+You are instilling yourself with the inner resources to handle whatever your life (mind) may throw at you.

-We may not always be able to stop worry completely – but we can keep it from getting out of control and interfering with our lives.
+You may not always be able to stop worry completely – but you can keep it from getting out of control.

 Try these techniques out and see how they work for you!